Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Horse Training: Leg Pressure

-• Outcome: The horse associates moving forward with the removal of pressure, so it is more likely to comply when leg pressure is applied.
+- Outcome: The horse associates moving forward with removing pressure, making it more likely to comply when leg pressure is applied.

 Dog Training: Escaping a Noise

-• Outcome: The dog learns that following the command (e.g., coming when called) leads to the removal of the unpleasant noise, encouraging the desired behaviour in the future.
+- Outcome: The dog learns that following the command (e.g., coming when called) leads to removing the unpleasant noise, encouraging the desired behaviour in the future.

 Bird Training: Stepping Off a Perch